-We are delighted to have four esteemed international sarcoma specialists speaking at the ASM 2021.
+We are delighted to have five esteemed international sarcoma specialists speaking at the ASM 2021.

 Dr Alda Tam is a Professor in the Department of Interventional Radiology at the University of Texas M.D.
 Anderson Cancer Center.
 Dr Tam earned her undergraduate degree in neuroscience from Brown University, medical degree from the University of British Columbia, and masters in business administration from the University of California, Irvine.

 She completed her diagnostic radiology residency at the University of Southern California, interventional radiology fellowship at MD Anderson Cancer Center, and subsequently joined the faculty in 2006.